dirkakrid/nspawn-info/README.md

 [machine_name].overlay=1
 [machine_name].arguments="--bind /var/log"
 ```
-Currently overlay will allow for disabling/enabling overlay fs for a specific machine and override the ENABLE_OVERLAY flag.
+Currently overlay will allow for disabling/enabling overlay fs for a specific machine and override the NSPAWN_INFO_OVERLAY flag.
 The 'arguments' setting will be passed to systemd-nspawn as additional arguments at boot

 ### Useful references:
 [1] https://wiki.archlinux.org/index.php/Systemd-nspawn